New Zealand citizenship offers a gateway to a fulfilling and prosperous life in this picturesque island nation.

 New Zealand citizenship by descent

-Another way to obtain citizenship is by descent, passed down from a parent to a child.
+Another way to become a New Zealand citizen is through citizenship by descent, which is passed down from a parent to a child.
 You could be eligible for citizenship by descent if:

 - You were born outside the territory of New Zealand